-In September 2018, the FDA approved cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for surgery or radiation.
-Cemiplimab-rwlc, an immunotherapy, is the only drug currently approved for the treatment of skin SCC.
-Immunotherapy with cemiplimab is now often the first-line (initial) treatment for advanced skin SCC.
+In 2018, the FDA approved the immunotherapy cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for surgery or radiation.
+Cemiplimab-rwlc, an immunotherapy, is now often the first-line (initial) treatment for this type of skin cancer.